Grant Frequently Asked Questions

 - Lend direct and immediate support to instructional activities and services

-- Innovative approaches to learning
+- Innovative and/or effective approaches to learning

-- Probability of effectiveness in helping students
+- Probability of positive impact on students

 - Feasibility of accomplishing the project